The Rise Above: Visualizing the Efficiency of Trend-Following

 The AlgorithmicFIRE Model Portfolio Hub features a powerful interactive tool: the Selection Matrix.
 This chart is designed to tell a three-dimensional story of how your money is actually working:

-• X-Axis: Annual Return (CAGR %) – This is your "horizontal speed."
-It represents the raw growth of your investment.
+• X-Axis: Annual Return (CAGR %) – This represents your "linear growth rate."
+It measures the raw compounded growth of your investment.
 As we noted in "Average Return - It’s Not What You Think," CAGR is the only mathematically sound way to measure this growth.

-• Y-Axis: Sharpe Ratio (Risk-Adjusted Efficiency) – This is your "Vertical Altitude."
-A higher Sharpe ratio means you are getting more reward for every unit of risk you take.
+• Y-Axis: Sharpe Ratio (Risk-Adjusted Efficiency) – This is your "Statistical Efficiency."
+A higher Sharpe ratio indicates you are capturing more return per unit of volatility.

 • Bubble Size: Max Drawdown (The "Pain") – The size of the bubble represents the largest historical drop during the period modeled (5 years in this example).
-In a professional-grade portfolio, we want the "Pain" to be as small as possible.
+In a research-grade portfolio, we want this metric to be as low as possible.

 The Visual Metaphor: The Ascent